krpn/prometheus-alert-webhooker/README.md

       <annotation_n>: <annotation_value_n>

   # list of actions for this rule
   # (!) if few actions are match for alert all matched actions will be exec
+  # (!) actions will be execute sequentially
+  # if action fails the other actions will be cancelled
   actions:
   - executor: <executor> # executor from available executor list